-The overall management of the tailings dam was assessed as being of a high standard.
+The overall management of the tailings dam was assessed as being of an adequate standard, however the documentation relating to dam safety procedures needs to be updated, refer to Section 9.1 and 9.2.

 Spigotting has been undertaken in an adequate and orderly manner with a relatively even build-up of tailings immediately adjacent to the perimeter embankments.
 Where steep beaches have developed, the spigots off-take pipes have been extended across the tailings beach to utilise available capacity.